-Why are nights and days different lengths over the year?
+Spring Equinox 2019: Why are nights and days different lengths over the year? - CBBC Newsround

-Today is the first official day of spring.
+It is the first official day of spring on Wednesday 20 March.
 It's known as spring equinox.

-But what does that mean?
+Sky gazers are also in for another treat as a supermoon called a "Super Worm Equinox Moon" will be visible.

 Equinoxes and solstices are key dates in the calendar.